open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 ### Proposal Review

 The proposal will be discussed in the pull request and if needed one or more online calls will be established.
-At the end of the desicussion the repo maintainer(s) for the involved code will have the last say for moving the proposal in one of the following 3 stages.
+At the end of the discussion, the repo maintainer(s) for the code involved will have the last say in changing the pull request status to 'Active', 'Accepted', or 'Declined'.

 #### Active